-Goals and alternatives#
+Goals and alternatives

-Design goals#
+Design goals

 The core functionality of tyro — generating argument parsers from type annotations — overlaps significantly with features offered by other libraries.
 Usage distinctions are the result of two API goals:

 • One uninvasive function.
 For all core functionality, learning to use tyro should reduce to learning to write type-annotated Python.
-For example, types are specified using standard annotations, helptext using docstrings, choices using the standard typing.Literal type, subcommands with typing.Union of nested types, and positional arguments with /.
+For example, types are specified using standard annotations, helptext using docstrings, choices using the standard typing.Literal type, subcommands with typing.Union of struct types, and positional arguments with /.

 • In contrast, similar libraries have more expansive APIs , and require more library-specific structures, decorators, or metadata formats for configuring parsing behavior.